opendocsg/slw-judgments-backfill/2017_SGHC_283/report.md

 31     The process under s 210 of the CA for the promulgation of schemes of arrangements may be broken down into four discrete stages.
 The first stage below was not considered in _TT International_ (at [55]) but given the increased number of applications under s 210(10) of the CA, it is useful to note it as a separate stage:

  (a) The first stage, which may or may not be invoked by the applicant, is an application for a moratorium, to protect the company while preparations are being made for a scheme to be proposed.
-This is governed by s 210(10) of the CA. The requirements for the granting of a moratorium have been considered in a number of decisions such as Pacific Andes Resources Development Ltd and other matters [2016] SGHC 210.
+This is governed by s 210(10) of the CA. The requirements for the granting of a moratorium have been considered in a number of decisions such as Pacific Andes Resources Development Ltd and other matters <span class="citation">[2016] SGHC 210</span>.

  (b) The second stage is the application for the court’s leave to convene a creditors’ meeting to consider the scheme, under s 210(1) (hereinafter, “the calling of meeting stage”).